Home

 Transform Your Digital Photos

 When it comes to digital photography tips, the truth is that those of the photo-technique nature are much the same between film and digital.
-But there are a few differences that can make digital more fun, more versatile, more personal, … and more frustrating.
+But there are a few new options that you need to make with digital that will be more fun, more versatile, more personal, … and yet, more frustrating.

-So here are a few of the most unexpected AND useful digital photography tips I could find.
+So here are a few useful digital photography tips.
 Enjoy.

 or Lose Your Precious Pictures

-backup your photographs Back up – This doesn’t mean you need to back away from your computer screen.
+Back up – This doesn’t mean you need to back away from your computer screen.
 It means you should back up your hard drive regularly.
+If you haven't printed them out you may lose them.

 It’s a very, real issue when it comes to digital photos.

-NOW, Back away – If you have a habit of getting in close for your pictures, you’re not alone.
-Many recreational photographers do (perhaps because they don’t trust the camera yet).
-But the problem with getting in too close (unless you’re photographing a baby less than 18 months old) is that you end up crowding your subject.
+NOW, Back away – If you have been told to make a habit of getting in close for your pictures, the information is correct, but try zooming in more often.
+Many recreational photographers do not take the time to zoom in and "frame" the photo (perhaps because someone can crop or "photo-shop" it later.)
+But the problem with getting in close enough to increase the quality of your photo is that you end up crowding your subject.

 Entering their personal space, as it were.
 And if you’ve ever had someone cross your invisible space barrier (which is about four feet for most Americans, by the way), you know how it makes you feel -- uncomfortable, agitated, irritable, claustrophobic … you get the drift.
 Not exactly how you want the people you’re trying to take pics of to feel (and look), is it?